-Tapping into new markets brings complexities that all companies expect, but often have difficulty navigating.
-Product teams responsible for global streaming content face mounting pressure to deliver quality, quick-turnaround, multilingual creative to drive international engagement.
+For international streaming services, putting global markets first for revenue growth makes sense.
+However, it brings complexities that can often be difficult to navigate.
+Product teams responsible for global streaming content face mounting pressure to deliver quality, quick turnaround, multilingual creative that drives international engagement.

 Marketing localization is key to both bringing in new users and reducing churn.
 Increasing competition in the international streaming services space makes the importance of an authentic and engaging experience all the more crucial to driving these critical KPIs.